C-Ernesto/CS3560_Assignment4/README.md

 The SQL script is written in the A4.sql, however, postgreSQL backup function generates some syntax errors.
 So delete any "\." that the file has.
 It also saves the contents of the table.
+The PNG file contains the object model which can be used to recreate the database.